mk-fl/MKFL/README.md

 docker container logs [container_id]
 ```

+## Results

+Results are stored in the folder specified by the *filepath* argument.
+In the specified folder, a new folder, having as name the time of the beginning of the federated learning process, is created.
+In this folder are saved the parameters generated at each round and a *csv* file containing some metrics about the experiments.

+For the client, the received aggregated parameters are saved named as *global* while the newly generated parameters are saved named as *local*.
+The server only saves the aggregated parameters.
+For the client, the *csv* file contains the following metrics: model, accuracy, precision, recall, f1 score, balanced accuracy, loss, train time, test time and the predicted labels.
+These metrics are evaluated by the model using the received parameters and then by the new model after fitting.
+There are thus two entry lines per round: one for the metrics evaluated before fitting and one after fitting.
+Additionally, the last line represents the true labels of the test set.

+For the server, the *csv* file contains the same metrics as for the clients.
+The metrics finishing by:
+	- *df* represent the mean of the client metrics evaluated before fitting.
+	- *d* represent the mean of the client metrics evaluated after fitting.
+	- *c* represent the metric evaluated on the server testset.
+Additionally, the labels predicted by the server are shown on the last line.

 ## Examples
 Example datasets are provided in *src/databases*.

 The first one is the directory *examples_scdg*.
 It contains graphical representation of malware.
 The dataset to give as parameter is *example_graph* and the model is *GINE*.

-The second dataset is *example_images.zip*.
+The second one is the directory *example_images*.
 It contains image representations of malware.
-It should first be unzipped in a folder of the same name.
 The dataset to give as parameter is *example_images* and the model is *images*.

 ## References